|Rewards Rating:||3.6 / 5|

 - Frequent flyers who prefer traveling with Delta Air Lines.

 - Travelers who want to earn SkyMiles more quickly.

-- Frequent travelers who will take advantage of savings on checked bags and lounge access.
+- Frequent travelers who will take advantage of savings on checked bags on Delta flights and lounge access.

 How to use the Delta SkyMiles Gold American Express Card: